 Stegner Center Student Opportunities

 Students come first at the Stegner Center, with numerous scholarships ranging from writing awards to full-tuition scholarships with employment upon graduation.
-The Center also sponsors various student activities, including professional conferences and social gatherings, and annually sends a team to the Pace Environmental Law Moot Court Competition, where Stegner Center teams regularly reach the quarter-final and semi-final rounds.
+The Center also sponsors various student activities, including professional conferences and social gatherings, and annually sends teams to the Pace Environmental Law Moot Court Competition and the National Energy and Sustainability Moot Court Competition at West Virginia University (WVU), where Stegner Center teams are very competitive and regularly reach the quarter-final and semi-final rounds.
+The Stegner Center’s 2021 team for the National Energy and Sustainability Moot Court Competition won first place.

 At the Stegner Center, you can delve into environmental law through the Center’s annual symposium, which brings together legal scholars and thinkers from around the world to tackle pressing environmental issues.
 Recent symposia have focused on wildlife conservation, alternative energy, global climate change, and sustainability.